"Do the best you can until you know better. Then when you know better, do better." – Maya Angelou

 • How to forge partnerships with businesses, NGOs, or the public sector?

 • How to design sustainable careers or assess impact?

 As an on-call advisor for SÄRÖ/FRACTURE, Henna has offered the following special skills she can be of help with:

-Ira Stening identifies herself as an entrepreneur, growth minded mentor, and a practitioner of strategic foresisght to build resilient teams and organisations for environments characterised by VUCA (volatile, uncertain, complex, ambiguous).
+Ira Stening identifies herself as an entrepreneur, growth minded mentor, and a practitioner of Futures Thinking to build resilient teams and organisations for environments characterised by VUCA (volatile, uncertain, complex, ambiguous).

-Her professional background of over 20 years, is with multinational corporations in the construction, telecommunications, and energy sectors on topics relating to strategic competitiveness and she's held various roles ranging from Market Analyst to Corporate Director and Vice President.
-As a practitioner of strategic foresight she works with Nordic, EU, and North-American clients leading projects in the domains of higher education, science & research, energy & infrastructure, and public service.
-Recent themes include Futures of Work, Futures of Education, Coupling of geopolitics & technologies and Virtual worlds & Metaverses.
-She values highly the opportunity to mentor startup founders and their boards on growth & sustained competitive edge as she finds it highly energising and it serves as a platform of additional learning and inspiration.
+Her professional background of over 20 years, is with multinational corporations in the construction, telecommunications, and energy sectors on topics relating to foresight and strategic competitiveness in various roles ranging from Vice President and Corporate Director to Market Analyst.
+She practices Futures Thinking by working with organisations across the Nordics, EU, and North-America leading projects in the domains of science & research, higher education, energy & infrastructure, and public service.
+Recent themes include Futures of Work, Futures of Education, Coupling of geopolitics & technologies and Futures of Food & Beverage.
+Ira values highly the opportunity to mentor startup founders and their boards on growth & sustained competitive edge and finds it highly energising and inspirational.

 As an on-call advisor for SÄRÖ/FRACTURE, Ira has offered the following special skills she can be of help with: